 - Formal probation

-With help from a carrying a concealed weapon or firearm defense lawyer in Los Angeles, you might be able to get your charges reduced or dropped.
+With help from a weapons charges lawyer in Los Angeles, you might be able to get your charges reduced or dropped.

 Will a Concealed Weapon Conviction Affect Your Gun Rights?

 When prosecuted as a misdemeanor, a conviction under Penal Code 25400 should not affect your rights to own or purchase a firearm.
 However, it is a different story when the charge is a felony.

 Anyone convicted of a felony in the state of California is barred from purchasing or owning a firearm.
 In most cases, this ban will stay in place for the rest of the convicted felon’s life.

 When Is Carrying a Concealed Weapon a Felony?